 LLNL has monitored tritium in water hydrologically downgradient of the Livermore Site since 1988.
 HTO (tritiated water) is potentially the most mobile groundwater contaminant from LLNL operations.
-Groundwater samples were obtained during 2020 from 13 of 15 wells in the Livermore Valley (see Figure 5-4) and measured for tritium activity.
-Wells 8F1 and 9Q1 were not sampled in 2020 due to COVID-19 restrictions.
-Since well 16B1 is out of service and well 7P3 was decommissioned, both wells have been removed from the monitoring plan.
+Groundwater samples were obtained during 2022 from 11 of 15 wells in the Livermore Valley (see Figure 5-4) and measured for tritium concentration.
+Wells 11B1 and 12G1 were not sampled in 2022 because they were offline at the time of sampling.
+Additionally, Well 17D12 was not sampled in 2022 because it was inadvertently removed from the sampling schedule.
+Well 17D12 has been added back to the sampling schedule and is planned to be sampled in 2023.
+Although Well 7C2 was sampled, the container broke in transit to the laboratory and no analytical results were able to be processed.

 Tritium measurements of Livermore Valley groundwater are provided in Appendix A, Section A.5.
-The measurements continue to show very low activities compared with the 740 Bq/L (20,000 pCi/L) MCL established for drinking water in California.
-The maximum tritium activity estimated off-site was in the groundwater at well 11B1, located approximately 10.0 km (6.2 mi) west of LLNL (see Figure 5-4).
-The estimated activity at well 11B1 was $2.1 \pm 2.7$ Bq/L (56.8 pCi/L) in 2020 which is less than 0.5% of the MCL.
+The measurements continue to show very low activities compared with the 740 Bq/L (20,000 pCi/L) drinking water MCL.
+The maximum tritium concentration estimated off-site was in the groundwater at well 2R1, located approximately 12.9 km (8 mi) west of LLNL (see Figure 5-4).
+The estimated activity at well 2R1 was 0.8 ± 2.6 Bq/L (21.6 pCi/L) in 2022 which is less than 0.15% of the MCL.

 Figure 5-4.
-Off-site tritium monitoring wells in the Livermore Valley, 2020.
+Off-Site Tritium Monitoring Wells in the Livermore Valley, 2022